New Patient Info

 RECESSIVE UPPER JAW This refers to the appearance of the chin to protrude or be pushed forward, causing facial disharmony between both the lower and upper jaws.

-• What are some health benefits of receiving orthodontic treatment?
+What are the benefits of orthodontics?

-• What is Invisalign?
+What is Invisalign?

 Your Invisalign ®treatment will consist of a series of aligners that you switch out about every two weeks.
 Each aligner is individually manufactured with exact calculations to gradually shift your teeth into place.
 And since your Invisalign® system is custom-made for your teeth and your teeth only, with a plan devised by you and your dentist or orthodontist, you know you’ll end up with a smile that truly fits.